|

 Research on individuals

-Exploring the phenomena of the psyche: Epistemological
+Exploring the psyche: Ontology, epistemology

-and methodological
+and methodology

 Uher, J. (2023b).
 What are constructs?
 Ontological nature,

-epistemological challenges, theoretical foundations and key sources
+epistemological challenges, theoretical foundations and key

-of misunderstandings and confusions.
-Psychological Inquiry, 34,
+sources of misunderstandings and confusions.
+Psychological

-280-290.
+Inquiry, 34, 280-290.

 https://doi.org/10.1080/1047840X.2023.2274384